Nicktoons: 1988–1998: First Nicktoons and success

 At the time, the Nicktoons were produced primarily out-of-house at Jumbo Pictures (Doug) and Klasky Csupo (Rugrats), with Nickelodeon's executives overseeing development.
 Hoping to concentrate production under one roof, Nickelodeon greenlit its first fully-in-house series, Rocko's Modern Life, in 1992.
-A budget freeze in 1995 at Viacom (parent company of Nickelodeon) resulted in Ren & Stimpy being canceled that same year and the network passing on the final 13 episodes of their option for Doug.
+A budget freeze in 1995 at Viacom, caused by acquisition of Paramount Communications, resulted in Ren & Stimpy being canceled that same year and the network passing on the final 13 episodes of their option for Doug.
 Jinkins sold Jumbo Pictures to Disney in 1996, moving Doug over to ABC and Toon Disney as a result.
 Nickelodeon retained the rights to the 52 episodes produced between 1991 and 1994 as a part of the agreement.
-Rugrats was cancelled by the network in 1994, but would later be revived as two holiday specials about Hanukkah and The Passover before being revived in 1997 and airing until 2004, after that the Nickelodeon-Klasky/Csupo relationship would later continue until the 2010s, with shows such as Aaahh!
-Real Monsters in 1994(which centred on monsters who constantly scare people all the time), The Wild Thornberrys in 1998(which centred around a girl who a special power where she could talk to animals), Rocket Power in 1999(which centred on four troublesome Californian kids who are talented at extreme sports such as skateboarding and surfing), As Told By Ginger in 2000 (which centred on a teenage girl trying to be popular) and a Rugrats spinoff All Grown Up! in 2003 (which featured the characters as teenagers).
+Rugrats was cancelled by the network in 1994, but would later be revived as two holiday specials about Hanukkah and The Passover before being revived in 1997 and airing until 2004.
+From that moment on, relationship between Nickelodeon and Klasky-Csupo would later continue until 2006, with 1994’s Aaahh!!!
+Real Monsters (which focuses on monsters Ickis, Krumm and Oblina, who attend a school for monsters underneath a dump where they learn to scare humans), 1998’s The Wild Thornberrys (which focuses on Eliza Thornberry who obtains a special power where she could talk to animals while traveling with her family on her father Nigel’s nature show), 1999’s Rocket Power (which focuses on four kids; Otto, Reggie, Twister and Sam, who play extreme sports in their California hometown, 2000’s As Told by Ginger (which features Ginger Foutley, a young junior high (later high school) girl attempting to be popular alongside her best friends Dodie and Macie while documenting it in her journal), 2003’s All Grown Up! (a Rugrats spinoff originating from a 2001 special All Growed Up, which featured the characters as preteens), and 2005’s Rugrats Pre-School Daze (the second Rugrats spinoff based on an episode of the show that focuses on Angelica Pickles and Susie Carmichael attending preschool (this show remained unaired in the U.S. until 2008)).